 Since Al & I were getting more involved in woodworking & the Texas Woodcarvers Guild it was the perfect time to start the next phase of my life.

-Shortly after I sold my gift basket business we moved down to the Waco area.
+Shortly after the business was sold we moved down to the Waco area for Al's next project.
 Alan got me involved with chipcarving to give me something to do.
-He had a big shop built in our yard & he started getting very creative with all his new Scroll Saw & other fancy tools.
-By this time I had already started woodburning & my work was fairly good so we needed to find an avenue to sell some of our work so we started doing some local craft shows.
+He had a big shop built & he started getting very creative with his new Scroll Saw & other fancy tools.
+By this time I had already started woodburning & we needed to find an avenue to sell some of our work so we started doing some local craft shows.

 Sawdust Connection was established around 1996 as a means of selling our woodcrafts at the craft shows.
 The photo on the right is a sample of my work back that I did when I was first starting out in woodburning.
-The burning of Sitting Bull was started in about 1999 & eventually finished in 2002.
+The burning of Sitting Bull was started in about 1999, put aside for other obligations & eventually finished in 2002.